- 18 Oct

 1) What is acquisition finance?

 Acquisition finance refers to the funding used to acquire another business.
 It can come from various sources such as loans, invoice finance, private equity, or mezzanine financing.
+Raising that finance is covered above in our acquisition guide.

 2) Can invoice finance be used for acquisitions?